01-mu/back-directory/README.md

 # back-directory (bd)

-A bash/zsh wrapper plus a Rust core for fast, correct directory backtracking with a single-step cancel.
+A bash/zsh wrapper with a Rust core that records directory navigation history in SQLite to support correct directory backtracking.

 ## Getting started